Statistic St. George South Carolina National

 St. George Racial Demographics & Ethnicity

-Understanding the St. George racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In St. George, the racial breakdown indicates 48.7% White, 50.5% Black or African American, 0% Asian, 0% American Indian and 0% Native Hawaiian, with 2.8% of the population identifying as Hispanic or Latino.
-Notably, 98.6% of households reported speaking English only, while 0.2% reported speaking Spanish only.
-Additionally, 0.4% of residents were categorized as foreign-born.
+The St. George racial demographics and ethnicity breakdown could be indispensable tools for recognizing and rectifying systemic inequities, fostering social justice and inclusion and cultivating resilient communities.
+In St. George, the racial breakdown reveals 48.7% White, 50.5% Black or African American, 0% Asian, 0% American Indian and 0% Native Hawaiian, with 2.8% of the population identifying as Hispanic or Latino.
+Of all households, 98.6% reported speaking English only, while 0.2% reported speaking Spanish only.
+Moreover, 0.4% of residents were classified as foreign-born.

 St. George Population Density